VRGsoftUA/VRCalendarView/README.md

     ```java
         vrCalendarView.getSettings().updateCalendarDay(VrCalendarDay today, boolean hasToSelect);
     ```
-    where VrCalendarDay has settings to customise specific day - hasToSelect should be false than and hasToSelect is boolean that sets specific customisation not from VrCalendarDay settings but from default settings that has attribute "chosen".
+    where VrCalendarDay has settings to customise specific day - <b>hasToSelect</b> should be false than and hasToSelect is boolean that sets specific customisation not from VrCalendarDay settings but from default settings that has attribute "chosen".
 Like below
     ```xml